More about Adult Social Care

 » What to do

-If you think that you or someone you know is being abused, contact our social care Duty team or contact one of the following:
+If you think that you or someone you know is being abused, contact our Early Intervention Team or contact one of the following:

 - The police (external website)